meronvermaas/PURE_fulltext_analysis/README.md

 python -m pure_scraper --text_scrape_only=True
 ```

-If your want to create different plots (without scraping the text, and for example some grouping by one of the columns the publication year):
+If your want to create different plots (without scraping the text, and for example some grouping by one of the columns, in this case the publication year):

 ```
 python -m pure_scraper --plot_only=True --grouping_list=pub_year